Jalapeño Cornbread

 Servings 8

-This Jalapeno Cornbread recipe has a golden crust and fluffy crumb, with a buttery taste, melty cheddar cheese, and slight kick from the peppers.
-It’s so easy to make and incredibly delicious on its own or with chili or soup.
+This Jalapeño Cornbread recipe has a golden crust and fluffy crumb, with a buttery taste, melty cheddar cheese, and a slight kick from the peppers.
+I can’t get over how easy it is to make and how incredibly delicious it is—on its own or with chili or soup.

 sliced cornbread with jalapenos in cast iron skillet